acharlieh/splunk_gallery/_entries/revolution-awards.md

 ---
 The Revolution Awards given out at .conf each year to folks who have done awesome things with Splunk.

 A very limited number of them are given out each year, across several categories, including the coveted "Splunk Ninja."
-What recipients recieve has varied over the years, but most years include a personalized plaque, and money to spend at the [Splunk Store](https://co-store.com/splunk).
+What recipients recieve has varied over the years, but most years include a personalized plaque, and money to spend at the {% include store_link.html %}.

 In 2013, winners of the Revolution Award also got a limited edition {% include entry.html id="winning" %} shirt.